-- 1 Choose Chooser from the Apple (●) menu, select the printer you plan to use, and then close the window. - 2 Choose Preferences from the Edit menu and then click the Print Checks icon in the scrolling panel on the left. - 3 Make your changes to the Print Checks settings in the Preferences window.
+- 1 Choose Chooser from the Apple (🍎) menu, select the printer you plan to use, and then close the window. - 2 Choose Preferences from the Edit menu, choose the Checks options, then Print. - 3 Make your changes to the Print Checks settings in the Preferences window.

-These are the default preferences for page-oriented printers.
+These are the default preferences.